Chandu-Pudhipattu/Chandu-Pudhipattu/README.md

 - ⚡ **Fun fact:** I once optimized a data pipeline so efficiently that it finished running before the coffee **brewed—precision is my superpower!**

+# 💫 About Me :

+Results-oriented **Data Scientist with 1+ year** of experience in gathering data insights to help business stakeholders achieve quantifiable goals and reduce churn metrics.
+Skilled in machine learning, statistical modeling, and artificial intelligence, with a proven ability to develop and deploy predictive models and conduct exploratory data analysis (EDA).
+Proficient in Python, TensorFlow, PyTorch, SQL, and Power BI, with hands-on experience in end-to-end model development and deployment.
+Demonstrated expertise in optimizing data pipelines and delivering actionable insights that drive business growth.
+Effective collaborator and strategic thinker, passionate about continuous learning and leveraging AI/ML solutions to enhance decision-making processes.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/chandu-pudhipattu-99bb94204/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:chanducn3109@gmail.com)